 I guess you could say that I became aware of the problem with fabric softeners very young.
 My Mom loved the stuff when I was growing up and the smell of fabric softener seemed to permeate everything!

-My siblings and I used to joke that Mom poured a half a bottle of fabric softener into every load of laundry.
+My siblings and I used to joke that Mom poured half a bottle of fabric softener into every load of laundry.
 While this was an exaggeration, it was definitely much more than the recommended amount on the bottle.

 As a result, I switched to nontoxic methods of doing laundry before I was even married.
 If you are ready to make the switch too, below are three safe, easy, and very effective alternatives to try.

 Three Safe Alternatives

-- A very simple swap is to pour a half a cup of white distilled vinegar into the rinse cycle.
+- Make your own fabric softener or sheets!
+A very simple swap is to pour half a cup of white distilled vinegar into the rinse cycle.
 Note that nearly all the white distilled vinegar on the market is derived from GMO corn!
 If this bothers you, use organic white distilled vinegar instead.
 I would also recommend washing any new clothing using a half cup of distilled white vinegar before wearing to remove any chemical residue that is still on the clothing.

 - If you are like me and can never make it to the washer at the right time to put vinegar into the rinse cycle, you may wish to opt for wool dryer balls.
 I’ve tried several brands, and my favorite is Eco-Nuts.
 You can also make wool dryer balls yourself.
 This tutorial tells you how.

 - If you or someone in your family is allergic to wool, I’ve tried these hypoallergenic dryer balls, and they work as well as wool balls to reduce static cling and soften clothes.
 As a bonus, they fluff up the laundry nicely and seem to significantly reduce drying time.